 Professor Sturla H. Eik-Nes Graduated from the Münster University School of Medicine, Germany in 1972.
 He became resident at the Department of Gynecology and Obstetrics, Ålesund Central Hospital, Norway in 1976, and research fellow, Institute of Biomedical Technology in 1979.
 He took up senior residency at the Department of Gynecology and Obstetrics at the University of Lund, Malmo, Sweden in 1981 and senior residency at Department of Surgery, Ålesund Central Hospital.

 In 1980 Professor Eik-Nes completed his doctoral thesis on "Ultrasound assessment of fetal weight, growth and blood flow" at Malmö, Sweden.
 Between 1982 and 83 Professor Eik-Nes did postdoctoral training at the Department of Obstetrics and Gynecology at the Stanford University at Palo Alto, California in the United States.
-Stanford was well-known at that time for the development of real-time scanners and pioneer work on fetal blood flow velocity waveform measurements using pulsed doppler.

 After returning to Norway he became Professor at the Ultrasound Laboratory, Department of Gynecology and Obstetrics at the Trondheim University Hospital, Trondheim, Norway, from 1985 to 1989.
 In 1990 he was appointed Professor and Director, National Center for Fetal Medicine, Trondheim, a position which he has held until now.